-LABI Position: Support the integrity, adequacy and solvency of the Transportation Trust Fund (TTF).
-Encourage responsible and practical proposals that optimize the utilization of the monies dedicated to the TTF.
-Support allocation of any new transportation funding to the Construction Sub Fund to enhance accountability and ensure monies are only spent on project delivery costs.
+LABI Position: Support the integrity, adequacy and solvency of the Transportation Trust Fund (TTF), and any subfunds.
+Encourage responsible and practical proposals that optimize the utilization of the dedicated funds.
+Support allocation of any new transportation funding specifically to functions associated with project delivery and construction.